Geodesic completeness from string T-duality: Conclusions

 The scrutiny of the Raychaudhuri equation reveals a surprising new nature of gravity in the presence of T-duality effects.
 While the convergent character of geodesics remains unchanged ($\Theta$ stays negative), the degree of convergence $d\Theta/d\tau$ is decisively affected by quantum gravity effects.
 At short scales, gravity changes its character!
 Quantum gravity is actually repulsive and weakens the geodesic compression, while the conventional attractive character is just a large distance effect of the classical gravity regime.
 This attractive character is spurious because it is not connected to the fundamental quantum nature of gravity, but rather results similarly to the Debye screening in electrostatics.
 Instead of charge carriers, the quantum vacuum acts like a polarizable medium in the case of gravity and is responsible for the screening.
 At large distances, the quantum vacuum ``collapses'' into the classical vacuum and the attractive regime sets in.
 In case of electric forces, the bare charge is actually larger (in magnitude) than the dressed one; for gravity, however, the bare quantum force is weaker, and also has a different sign!

-Another important point is that the character of quantum gravity cannot depend on global properties of spacetime, such as symmetries and other features of the classical gravity regime.
-In fact, the attractive character of quantum gravity depends on the length scale $l_0$, i.e. on local spacetime properties.
-For this reason, our results also hold for other spacetime configurations, such as the state of the universe during the Planck epoch.
+Another important point is that the character of quantum gravity cannot depend on the global properties of spacetime, such as symmetries and other features of the classical gravity regime.
+In fact, the attractive nature of quantum gravity depends on the length scale $ l_0 $, i.e., on local spacetime properties.
+This confirms that the genuine characteristic of quantum gravity is the intrinsic loss of resolution at the Planck scale, which remains unaffected regardless of the overall structure of the metric at large distances.
+An illustrative example can also be found in the regime of semiclassical gravity, where the conformal anomaly of quantum fields is a purely geometric local object arising from renormalization in curved space.
+It does not depend on quantum states over the manifold, which instead rely on global properties, such as the existence of a suitable coordinate covering \cite[p.
+178]{BiD84}.

+Turning to the specifics of our analysis, \eqref{eq:dthetadtaugeneric} does not rely on global properties, as it is sensitive to the short-distance behavior of the manifold.
+This sensitivity is highlighted by the scalar nature of the compression parameter $ \Theta $.
+The reasoning reinforces the idea that our conclusions can be extended to other spacetimes without spherical symmetry, which means that our results also hold for other spacetime configurations, such as the state of the universe during the Planck epoch.

-Finally, we emphasize that the above scenario is general and model independent.
-Alternative quantum gravity formulations may predict slightly different values of some parameters, but cannot change our conclusions: classical gravity gravitates, but quantum gravity antigravitates.
+Finally, we emphasize that the scenario outlined above is general and model-independent.
+While alternative formulations of quantum gravity may predict slightly different values for some parameters, they cannot alter our conclusions: classical gravity gravitates, but quantum gravity antigravitates.